 Get Festive Decor and Signage in-Store

-No matter if you will be open on the day of the Fourth or not, festive signage and decorations can really enhance the customer experience.
+No matter if you will be open on the day of the Fourth or not, festive signage and decorations can enhance the customer experience.

 Keep in mind your in-store promotions, especially if you have great deals.
 You can use stickers and posters to create signage in your store.
-Make sure to clearly call out promotions so they don’t get lost.
+Make sure to call out promotions so they don’t get lost.
 Extra flair is what catches consumers’ eyes!

 It doesn’t matter how hard you try, decorating for the holidays is something that should be done.
-Although you don’t need to decorate extravagantly, adding pops red, white and blue to your storefront will help get people into the holiday spirit.
+Although you don’t need to decorate extravagantly, adding pops of red, white, and blue to your storefront will help get people into the holiday spirit.
 Your small business will be more likely to make a sale on July 4th if it is welcoming and festive.

 Host a 4th of Jul Party or Event